Estimate Time13 min

 3. Know what key documents have been completed

 Getting organized begins with knowing what has and hasn't been done.
 According to Habbershon, since diminishing capacity is an aging reality that starts somewhere in mid-adulthood, we can plan for late-in-life decline.
-For instance, a financial (durable) power of attorney (POA) should be granted to someone who is comfortable dealing with investing and other money matters.
-Conner's father, for instance, gave POAs to both Conner and his sister.
+One way is through a legal document such as a financial durable power of attorney (DPOA), that allows someone to manage financial affairs on behalf of another who is unable to make decisions.

-And ask questions.
-But, Habbershon reminds us, ask permission or ask to be invited in: "Would it be alright if...?" or "How would you feel about...?"
-Then: "Do you have a will?
-When did you create it?
-Is it still current?"
-Do an inventory on insurance policies.
+Habbershon also reminds us to ask for permission or to be invited into important conversations: "Would it be alright if...?" or "How would you feel about...?"
+Then ask more probing questions like, "Do you have a will, and if so, is it still current?"
+You could also do an inventory on insurance policies.
 Ask whether your parents have designated beneficiaries on bank accounts, investment accounts, and insurance policies.
-Do they have a health care proxy?
-Living will?
-Where are all these documents stored?
+Do they have a health care proxy or living will, and if so, where are they stored?

 Tip: Here's a list of the important documents you will need: a will, a living will, separate durable POAs for health care and financial decision making, deeds, insurance policies, investment accounts, bank accounts, income statements, retirement accounts, all outstanding loan documents, and current bills.